 The question of whether or not wine is good for you has been hotly debated.
 The general consensus is that red wine, in moderation, (maximum 2-3 glasses a day, depending on your age, weight, and sex) can impart cardiac benefits, and contribute to overall well-being.

-In Italy, it is NOT hotly debated.
+In Italy, the question is NOT hotly debated.
 Rather, wine is merely enjoyed, (along with an assortment of traditional Italian cocktails), almost always accompanied by food and friends.